Arowanas are fish occasionally seen in public aquariums, Asian restaurant tanks, and pet stores across the world.

 Breeding Arowanas is even more of an undertaking than keeping them happy in aquariums.
 Once again, the size of these fish makes their care challenging.

-They take years to reach maturity, are picky when it comes to choosing a mate, they have a lengthy courtship period, and they need space to avoid killing one another.
+They take years to reach maturity, are picky when it comes to choosing a mate, have a lengthy courtship period, and need space to avoid killing one another.

 Arowana Breeding Setup

 Outdoor ponds in tropical regions of the world are how most captive-bred Arowanas are born.
 Fish farms in Southeast Asia and South America can operate year-round thanks to the high heat and mild to unchanging seasonal temperatures.